Math and reading scores of 4th- and 8th-graders dropped during pandemic, report says. Math declines were the largest ever - KESQ

 By Ray Sanchez, CNN

-Fourth- and eighth-graders fell behind in reading and had the largest ever decline in math, according to a national educational assessment that shows the devastating impact of Covid-19 on America’s children.
+Fourth- and eighth-graders fell behind in reading and had the largest ever decline in math, according to a national educational assessment showing the devastating effect of the Covid-19 pandemic on America’s children.

 The alarming findings are based on the National Assessment of Educational Progress reading and math exams, often called the “Nation’s Report Card” and conducted by the National Center for Education Statistics, a branch of the Education Department.

-“The results of today’s Nation’s Report Card are appalling and unacceptable,” US Secretary of Education Miguel Cardona said Friday during a briefing before the report’s release official on Monday.
+He called on schools to ensure they are using funding from the Covid relief package passed in 2021 to boost student scores.

-“This is a moment of truth for education.
-How we respond to this will determine not only our recovery but our nation’s standing in the world.”
+Cardona suggested widespread teacher shortages are a “symptom of decades of underinvestment” in schools and called on districts to pay teachers more competitively.

-The first national assessment of student achievement in three years revealed the largest math score declines among fourth- and eighth-graders since the initial trial assessment in 1990, according to NCES Commissioner Peggy Carr.
+The first national assessment of student achievement in three years revealed the largest math score declines among fourth- and eighth-graders since the initial trial assessment in 1990, according to the Center’s Commissioner Peggy Carr.
 The tests were administered between January and March.

 “Eighth grade is that gateway to more advanced mathematical course taking,” Carr told reporters before the report’s release.
 “This is what these students are missing.
 They’re missing these important skills that will prepare them eventually for (science, technology, engineering and math) level careers.”